geoffreygarrett/notes.geoffreygarrett.com/content/notes/config.md

 biologically inspired artifical neurons, also known as perceptrons.
 A brief history are these biologically inspired models are covered in Section X with adapted notation from the field of DL.
-Although not all practices in \gls{DL}, strictly speaking, make use of MLPs, they are a fundamental concept which must be understood in the stepping stones towards concepts of higher complexity in the field.
+Although not all practices in DL, strictly speaking, make use of MLPs, they are a fundamental concept which must be understood in the stepping stones towards concepts of higher complexity in the field.
 Section X covers this concept, extending directly on their composite